Hitting

 Children who are hit are more likely to become aggressive themselves.
 Physical punishment teaches that force is a way to solve problems, which contributes to higher levels of aggression and defiance, especially over time.⁵

-6. It’s not separate from abuse—it’s on the same continuum.
+6. Corporal punishment is not separate from abuse, but on the same continuum with similar outcomes.

 Sources